TRAINING

 The broader training environment

-While this course addresses the gap in training in radiation regulatory practice, it is designed to complement and align with broader programs.
-These include (but not limited to): orangisational authorised officer training, ANZSOG Professional Regulator Program, University of Adelaide Graduate Certificate in Radiation Management and Nuclear Regulatory Law Course, ANU Graduate Certificate of Nuclear Technology Regulation, IAEA and international courses, and user training from ANSTO and other providers.
-And of course future ARPS accreditation and co-accreditation schemes.
+While this course addresses the training gap in radiation regulatory practice, it is designed to complement and align with broader programs.
+These include (but not limited to): organisational authorised officer training, ANZSOG Professional Regulator Program, Adelaide University Graduate Certificate in Radiation Management and Nuclear Regulatory Law Course, UNSW Nuclear Innovation Centre short courses, ANU Graduate Certificate of Nuclear Technology Regulation, IAEA and international courses, and user training from providers such as SA Radiation in South Australia, ANSTO and others.